mblayman/mattlayman.com/content/understand-django/2020-12-16-middleware-do-you-go.md

 in the middle.
 "In the middle of what?"
 you might ask.
-The "middle" is the code between when an `HttpRequest` is created by the framework to the time where your view code is called by Django.
+The "middle" is the code that executes between when an `HttpRequest` is created by the framework and when the code you wrote is called by Django.
 The "middle" can also refer
-to the time
+to code that executes
 *after* your view completes
 but before the `HttpResponse`
 is translated to bytes